Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 Session

-After login, we need to create a session object for the user and send session key back to the browser as a cookie.
-The browser will send the cookie back to server for each request.
-The server will get the session key from cookie and get the user id from session table and check if the user_id exists and not expired.
+After login, we need to create a session object for the user and send the session key back to the browser as a cookie.
+The browser will send the cookie back to the server for each request.
+The server will get the session key from the cookie, look up the user_id in the session table, and check if the user_id exists and is not expired.

 Session table